What is the Cornea?

 Keratoconus is a progressive eye disease that causes the cornea to become thinner, resulting in deteriorated vision.
 The eye’s cornea is typically spherical; however, keratoconus results in the cornea taking on a cone-like shape.
 While eyeglasses can help individuals see clearly during the early stages of keratoconus, vision will likely become more distorted as the disorder advances, often requiring surgical treatment.
 Intacs® (described below), and other procedures available at our practice have proven very effective at treating keratoconus.
 Our cornea specialists, Dr. Darcy Wolsey and Dr. Zachary Zavodni, also participate in corneal cross-linking clinical studies to treat keratoconus patients.

 Treating Corneal Disease

 Corneal disease is a serious condition that can cause clouding of the cornea, visual distortions, and eventually blindness.
-At The Eye Institute of Utah, we routinely check for corneal disease by examining your eyes with powerful microscopes.
+At The Eye Institute of Utah, our eye doctors routinely check for corneal disease by examining your eyes with powerful microscopes.
 Dr. Darcy Wolsey specializes in the diagnosis of advanced corneal disease, routinely performing surgical treatments such as DSEK, PKP and Intacs® to fight corneal diseases.